NegDelta/tooru/README.md

 - Run `setup.sql`.
 - Copy `src/config.json` from `config.default.json`.

-## Immediate to-dos

-### Decoupling frontend and backend

-- Fork to `tooru-web`

-## Long-term to-dos
+## To-dos

+Legend:

-Some ideas are more fleshed-out that the others.
-Glitter ✨ is for the parts that will most likely see work next.
+- ✨ — will most likely see work next

-### Dev-adjacent improvements

-- Frontend library (React)
+- 🌐 — might be implemented at frontend

+## Immediate

-### ✨ Deserialization
+### Deserialization

 That is, loading backups.